ibm-cloud-docs/ContinuousDelivery/git_working.md

 {: #git_limits}

 Files are strictly limited to 100 MB.
 The suggested repo size limit is 1 GB.
 If your repo exceeds 1 GB, you might receive an email with a request to reduce the size of the repo.

-## Take a tutorial: {{site.data.keyword.gitrepos}}
-{: #git_tutorials}

-Check out one of these tutorials on the [IBM&reg; Cloud Garage Method](https://www.ibm.com/cloud/garage){: external}:

-* [Create and use your first toolchain by using the "Develop a Cloud Foundry app" toolchain](https://www.ibm.com/cloud/garage/tutorials/introduce-develop-cloud-foundry-app-toolchain){: external}.
-Learn how to create an open toolchain from a template and use the toolchain to continuously deliver a "Hello World" app.

-* [Use the "Develop and test microservices on Cloud Foundry" toolchain](https://www.ibm.com/cloud/garage/tutorials/use-develop-test-microservices-on-cloud-foundry-toolchain){: external}.
-Learn how to create a toolchain from a template with three microservices and use the toolchain to continuously deliver an online store.